MicrosoftEdge/MicrosoftEdge-Documentation/README.md

-This is the GitHub repository for Microsoft Edge documentation hosted at http://dev.modern.ie
+This is the repository for Microsoft Edge documentation hosted at http://dev.modern.ie

 # Conventions